Matthew Stafford: 2022 season

 On March 19, 2022, Stafford signed a four-year, $160 million extension with the Rams.
 During the offseason, he underwent an elbow procedure on his right elbow after experiencing pain throughout the previous season.

 During the NFL Kickoff Game against the Buffalo Bills, Stafford threw for 240 yards and a touchdown, but threw three interceptions and was sacked seven times in the 31–10 loss.
 In the game, Stafford became the 12th quarterback in NFL history to reach 50,000 career passing yards.
-He tied Drew Brees as the fastest quarterback in NFL history to reach the mark.
-In Week 5 against the Dallas Cowboys, Stafford completed 28 passes of 42 attempts for 308 passing yards, threw a touchdown pass and an interception in the 22–10 loss.
+He tied Drew Brees as the fastest quarterback in NFL history to reach the mark in terms of games played to reach the mark with 183.
+During Week 5 against the Cowboys, Stafford completed 28 passes of 42 attempts for 308 passing yards, threw a touchdown pass and an interception in the 22–10 loss.

-Stafford was put in concussion protocol following the Rams' week 9 loss to the Tampa Bay Buccaneers, where he missed the Rams' week 10 game against the Arizona Cardinals.
+Stafford was put in concussion protocol following the Rams' Week 9 16–13 road loss to the Buccaneers, where he missed the Week 10 matchup against the Cardinals.
 The Cardinals game marked Stafford's first game as a Ram where he would not play.
-Stafford returned in week 11 against the New Orleans Saints, where he threw for 159 yards and two touchdowns, but left the game in the third quarter after suffering a concussion in the 27–20 loss.
-Following the Rams' week 13 loss to the Seattle Seahawks, head coach Sean McVay revealed Stafford suffered a spinal cord contusion which would end his season.
-He was placed on injured reserve on December 5, 2022.
-In nine games, Stafford finished with 2,087 passing yards, ten touchdowns, and eight interceptions.
-The Rams went 3–6 in the games Stafford played, contributing to a disappointing 5–12 season.
+Stafford returned in week 11 against the Saints, where he threw for 159 yards and two touchdowns, but left the eventual 27–20 loss in the third quarter after suffering a concussion.
+Following the Rams' Week 13 loss to the Seahawks, head coach Sean McVay revealed that Stafford suffered a spinal cord contusion which would end his season.
+Stafford was placed on injured reserve on December 5, 2022.

+In nine games, Stafford finished with 2,087 passing yards, 10 touchdowns, and eight interceptions to go along with nine rushing yards and a touchdown.
+The Rams went 3–6 in the games he played, contributing to a disappointing 5–12 season.
 The Rams' 12 losses marked the most in NFL history for a defending Super Bowl champion.